Layers of Fear (2023 video game)

 Layers of Fear (Note: Originally known as Layers of Fears) is a horror game developed and published by Bloober Team.
-It is a remake of and sequel to the 2016 game Layers of Fear and its sequel Layers of Fear 2 (2019), combining stories from the previous games with new content.
+It is a remake of the 2016 game Layers of Fear and its sequel Layers of Fear 2 (2019), combining stories from the previous games with new content.
 The game was released for macOS, PlayStation 5, Windows, and Xbox Series X/S in June 2023.
-It received mixed reviews from critics.
+It was released for the Nintendo Switch 2 on December 19th, 2025.
+It received generally favourable reviews from critics.

 Development

 Layers of Fear was created in Unreal Engine 5.
 The game was inspired by the cancelled Silent Hill game P.T.

 Plot

-You begin the game as the Writer, who serves as the catalyst to tie all the previous Layers of Fear stories together.
-Through the game you will play chapters revolving around her as you make your way through the Painter's story (from the plot of the first Layers of Fear), then the Actor's story (from Layers of Fear 2).
+Players begin the game as the Writer, who serves as the catalyst to tie all the previous Layers of Fear stories together.
+Each chapter of the game revolves around the Writer as she makes her way through the Painter's story (from the plot of the first Layers of Fear), then the Actor's story (from Layers of Fear 2).
 There are DLCs that can be accessed through the Writer's story along the way.
 They include the original game's DLC, Inheritance, which focused on the Painter's daughter.
 There were two new DLCs added to the game, which are The Final Note, which is the story about the Painter's wife, and The Final Prologue, which is about the Director from the Actor's Story.